 - Direct traffic to the appliance using our software tap or a port mirror

-- Install the Heartbleed solution module (a one-minute process)
+- Install the Heartbleed solution bundle (a one-minute process)

 How ExtraHop Detects Potential Heartbleed AttacksExtraHop performs detailed SSL transaction analysis: certificates used, session details, cipher suites, connections over time, record sizes, and other metrics for every SSL transaction.
 We also break down SSL records by content type, including application data, change cipher, handshakes, and alerts.
 There was one other content type that we did not list out by name in the user interface because it was an extension and not part of TLS core … You guessed it, the last content type we record is heartbeat, which is the message used in the Heartbleed exploit.
 In the ExtraHop user interface, heartbeat messages currently appear as "Other."